Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Lower bound of SLOPE trade-off

 \section{Lower bound of SLOPE trade-off}

-The main purpose of this section is to provide a lower bound $q_\star$ for $q_{_{\textnormal{ SLOPE}}}$.
+The main purpose of this section is to provide a lower bound $q_\star$ on $q_{_{\textnormal{ SLOPE}}}$.
 We accomplish this by (equivalently) giving an upper bound for $\alpha^\star(u)$ for \emph{fixed} $u$, which we denote as $t_\star(u)$.
-As we shall see, in contrast to Lasso, our derivation for SLOPE requires non-standard tools from the calculus of variations and quadratic programming.
+As we shall see, in contrast to Lasso, our derivation for SLOPE requires non-standard tools from the calculus of variations and quadratic optimization programming.
+The optimization problem is a constrained one involving the SLOPE penalty and the probability density function of the normalized prior $\pi$ as the decision variables, subject to the fixed $\TPP=u$ and the monotonicity of the penalty.

 To construct the upper bound $t_\star(u)$, we examine the state evolution \eqref{eq:SE}, which gives

 Rearranging the above inequality yields the state evolution condition

 Here the quantity $E(\Pi,\Lambda)$ can be viewed as the asymptotic mean squared error between the SLOPE estimator and the truth, scaled by $1/\tau^2$, since $\|\widehat\bet-\bet\|/p\to\tau^2 E(\Pi,\Lambda)$ in probability by \citet[Corollary 3.4]{ourAMP}.